ryandudek/ryandudek/README.md

 # About Me

-## Greetings
+## Hello!

-I am Ryan Dudek, a software engineer based out of Ithaca, NY.
-I am passionate about building awesome and accessible user experiences.
-I consider myself to be framework agnostic, but have experience with many different development platforms.
+My name is Ryan Dudek, I’m a software engineer based out of Ithaca, New York.
+I love building accessible user experiences using design systems to ensure reusability and to scale quickly, efficiently, and consistently.

 Currently, I am a Senior Software Engineer (aka _Vice President of Keeping it Awesome_) on the Design System and Accessibility team at [Mural](https://www.mural.co).
 If you are interested in learning more about me, check out my [resume](https://github.com/ryandudek/ryandudek/raw/develop/src/resources/RyanDudek-Resume.pdf).
 When I am not online, I enjoy the great outdoors, coffee, art, photography, cooking, baking, reading, and being active.
 Ask me about my many fake business ventures that are run by my pseudonym - Randy Duke.